 Your kernel must be able to run the Ethernet card in promiscuous mode and it must have Berkeley Packet Filter support enabled.
-The default Red Hat 6.2 kernel permits this if you are root or you are running a binary that is suid root.
-On the tlab machines, we will supply suid binaries that will give you appropriate access.
+The default Red Hat 7.3 kernel permits this if you are root or you are running a binary that is suid root or via sudo.
+On the TLAB machines, we have set up things up so that you'll be able to run Minet and the other various tools described below.